ngneat/query/README.md

 }
 ```

-A more in depth [Example](https://github.com/ngneat/query/blob/next/src/app/mutation-page/) can be found on our playground.
+A more in depth [example](https://github.com/ngneat/query/blob/next/src/app/mutation-page/) can be found on our playground.

 ## Query Global Options

-You can inject a default config for the underlying `@tanstack/query` instance by adding `provideQueryClientOptions({})` in an `EnvironmentInjectorContext`
+You can inject a default config for the underlying `@tanstack/query` instance by using the `provideQueryClientOptions({})` function.
-or `ComponentInjectorContext`.

 ```ts
 import { provideQueryClientOptions } from '@ngneat/query';